pzrq/discover-road-runner/README.rst

 Known issues
 ------------

+* Child processes usually fail to report 3/70 apps completing...
+    ... requires NOT using --ramdb which is annoying as migrations take forever i.e. works with --ramdb
+    ... running those 3 apps combined usually fails (or at least have not seen it succeed without a hang), but often in a different fail order

 * Only supports the SQLite3 `:memory:` backend.
 * Doesn't work nicely with coverage
 * Doesn't support fuzzy matching like tox does